bgalek/event-101/README.md

   * "you have 5 min left" (if no clock)
   * "speak to the microphone"
  * invite all speakers to seat in the first row
+* prepare microphones for speakers, announcers and audience (so they can ask questions and announcer doesn't have to make too much jogging)

+Provide participants with information about the place (communication):
+* where it is
+* from what time you can come
+* where is the entrance
+* how can you tell if this is our event (e.g. directions with event logo)
+* how can you get to the place (e.g. by bus, how to get from the trian station, is there a car park (if not, it is also worth mentioning))

+Provide on site:
+* place appropriate signs and directions in key locations (e.g. toilet access, specific room, registration; maps are welcome)
+* take care of graphic consistency - all signs and additional information should be identifiable with the event, i.e. be in the same color convention and / or contain the event logo (especially important if more than one event is organized in a given building)
+* if possible, provide the option for participants to go outside to fresh air during breaks
+* if necessary, provide a suitable place for people working at the event and / or for speakers to prepare, take a break or freely discuss further activities
+* if possible, provide a place and / or people to whom participants can contact with questions and problems related to the event

 ### Hardware